Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Universality classes of many-body wave functions

-To define gSL transformations, we recall from Chapter~\ref{sec:OpenQS} that the most general form of quantum operations are complete-positive trace-preserving maps.
+To discuss gSL transformations, we recall from Chapter~\ref{sec:OpenQS} that the most general form of quantum operations are completely-positive trace-preserving maps.
 A quantum operation $\mathcal{E}$ acting on any density matrix $\rho$ has the form

 with

 where $I$ is the identity operator.